 for Customers located in the United States, SonicWall Inc., with its principal place of business located at 1033 McCarthy Blvd., Milpitas, CA 95035, USA and (ii)

-for Customers located outside the United States, SonicWall International Ltd. located at City Gate Park Mahon, Cork, Ireland.
+for Customers located outside the United States, SonicWall International DAC located at Building 2000, City Gate, Mahon, Cork, Ireland.

 means a defined set of Support commitments for a defined period that includes Maintenance, Technical Assistance, and access to online support materials as further described on SonicWall’s website and the applicable Order.